Asia Travel Guide

 Japan

-At once both deeply traditional and modern, Japan is one place you’ll simply never let go of.
-It’s the type of place you dream about long after you’ve left, and one where you’ll never cease wanting to return.
+At once both deeply traditional and modern, Japan is a place you’ll never want to let go of.
+If your travel style is anything like mine, Japan is the type of place you’ll dream about long after you’ve left—and one where you’ll never cease wanting to return.

-Japanese cities are like none other on the planet.
-Whether you’re in to the hyper-modernism of Tokyo and Osaka or delving into the more traditional corners of Kyoto, Japan is bound to grab your attention.
+Japanese cities are unlike any others I’ve visited on the planet.
+Whether you’re into immersing yourself in the hyper-modernism of Tokyo and Osaka or exploring ancient temples in Kyoto or Nikko, Japan is bound to grab your attention.

 Korea

-Even without the fame of its neighbours, Korea is amidst a massive surge in popularity thanks to hosting the 2018 Winter Olympics in Pyeongchang.
-The games withstanding this is an East Asian destination that’s highly underrated and primed to turn a couple heads when the world finally fully discovers it.
+Even without the fame of its neighbours, Korea is amidst a surge in popularity thanks to its cuisine’s growing reputation among foodies worldwide.
+Notwithstanding it’s tasty delight, Korea is a highly-underrated East Asian destination that’s primed to turn a couple heads when the world finally fully discovers it.

 Bulguksa Temple in Gyeongju, South Korea

-The pleasures of travelling in Korea are hard to pinpoint.
-Some fall in love with the wild urban thrills of Seoul while others are more content with the classic Asian beauty of places like Gyeongju.
+Even after living and working in South Korea myself, the pleasures of traveling are hard to pinpoint.
+Some travelers (like me) fall in love with the wild urban thrills of Seoul; others are more content with exploring classic Asian beauty in places like Gyeongju.

-Either way, in this tightly-packed East Asian country, it’s not much of stretch to do it all.
-Distances are between major towns & cities are short with a quick & efficient public transportation system in place to zip you around in no time.
+Either way, in this tightly-packed East Asian country, it’s not much of a stretch to do it all, even on a time crunch.
+Distances between major towns and cities are relatively short.
+With the country’s quick and efficient public transportation system, it’s easy to zip around in no time.

 Taiwan

 I wouldn’t blame you if the thought of visiting Taiwan never crossed your mind.
-With Japan, China and Hong Kong staring it down at all sides, it’s not surprising that this little island nation often gets left out of the running when dropping down your best laid East Asia travel plans.
+With Japan, China, and Hong Kong staring it down on all sides, it’s not surprising that this little island nation often gets left out of the running when dropping down your East Asia travel plans.

 Taipei 101 From Elephant Mountain in Taipei